CometVisu/CometVisu/doc/manual/en/config/structure-tile/elements/mapping.rst

 Mapping non-binary values
 -------------------------

-Mapping doesn't just work with binary data types.
+Mapping does not just work with binary data types.
 A door contact delivers 0 when the door is closed, 1 when the door is open and 2 with the door tilted.
 The mapping replaces the less meaningful number using the corresponding icons from the